cfug/flutter.cn/src/get-started/install/_ios-setup.md

 1. Sign in to Xcode with your Apple ID.

-   使用 Apple ID 登陆 Xcode。
+   使用 Apple ID 登录 Xcode。

    {: type="a"}
    1. Go to **Xcode** <span aria-label="and then">></span>